Diabetes and HIV Aids

 Some doctors have linked HIV to insulin resistance.
 Increased levels of blood sugar, also referred to as hyperglycemia, is a common side effect of some medicines that treat HIV& AIDS.
 Another effect of these medications is weight gain.
 In most cases, increased body fat increases the risk of developing diabetes.

-Many people living with HIV are also diagnosed with hepatitis C, an infection that leads to inflammation and thus playing a big role in diabetes development.
+Many people living with HIV are also diagnosed with hepatitis C, an infection that leads to inflammation and thus plays a big role in diabetes development.

 Since HIV attacks the immune system, opportunistic infections such as cytomegalovirus, alterations in hormone or cytokine levels, and interactions of HIV’s protein Vpr with proteins responsible for glucose transport within cells, can all lead to diabetes.